 Get perspective

-This is great, if you’re a good Googler and you’re using the right search criteria.
+This is great if you’re a good Googler and use the proper search criteria.

-It’s why you get to the end of a busy day, exhausted but wondering what you achieved.
-In Essentialism (my most-gifted client book) Greg McKeown calls this the ‘paradox of leadership’ - feeling overwhelmed and underutilised at the same time.
+It’s why you get to the end of a busy day exhausted but wondering what you achieved.
+In Essentialism (my most gifted client book), Greg McKeown calls this the ‘paradox of leadership’—feeling overwhelmed and underutilised simultaneously.

 The thing is, perspective doesn’t work without purpose.